mertcandav/MochaDB/docs/english/querying/MochaDbCommand.md

-MochaDbCommand Allows you to process MHQL queries.
+MochaDbCommand Allows you to process MHQL queries. <br>
 The database must be set as the base and the MochaDatabase must be connected to a database.

 ### Examples